Vishaal Consultancy Services

 Context:

-Three retired employees from Maharashtra Electricity Distribution Company Limited (MSEDCL) worked extra hours during their service.
+Three retired employees from Maharashtra Electricity Distribution Company Limited (MSEDCL) had worked extra hours during their service.
 Their overtime was properly approved by their senior officers, but when they retired, the payment for those extra hours was not given.

 The Issue: